Mercer Cook: Ambassadorship

 Cook became active in international relations in the late 1950s.
 From 1958 to 1960, he served as a foreign representative for the American Society of African Culture.
 The following year, he worked as the director of the African program for the Congress of Cultural Freedom.

 In 1961, President John F. Kennedy appointed Cook as the U.S. ambassador to Niger.
 Niger was a French colony that had achieved independence in 1960.
 Cook's duties as ambassador included overseeing U.S. economic aid programs in the country, administering the Peace Corps, and supervising U.S. information and cultural activities in the country.
 His wife was also involved in many social programs, including a project to distribute medical supplies across the country and participation in women's groups.

 In 1963, Cook was also designated as an alternate delegate to the General Assembly of the United Nations.
-He served as the United States Ambassador to Niger until 1964.
+He served as the United States Ambassador to Niger until 1964 when he was selected to be the US Ambassador to the Republic of Senegal.

 In 1966, Cook returned to Howard University to become head of the department of romance languages.
 He worked as a visiting professor at Harvard University in 1969.

 In 1969, Cook published The Militant Black Writer in Africa and the United States, co-authored with Stephen Henderson of Morehouse College.
-The book consisted of expanded versions of speeches delivered by the two men at a 1968 conference in Madison, Wisconsin, called "'Anger and Beyond:' The Black Writer and a World in Revolution."
+The book consisted of expanded versions of speeches delivered by the two men at a 1968 conference in Madison, Wisconsin, called "Anger and Beyond:" The Black Writer and a World in Revolution.
 In his essay, Cook described a half-century tradition of protest among African poets and novelists.
 Cook concluded his essay by stating: "In the main, statements by the Africans seem to me less extreme and violent than many by West Indian and North American blacks."

 Cook retired from academia in 1970.
 He continued to write and publish professionally in the 1970s.
 Cook died of pneumonia in Washington, D.C., on October 4, 1987.